 Slate is a natural stone product, giving it a unique, beautiful appearance, and the longevity that slate is famous for.
 100 - 150 years is a reasonable lifetime for slate and is one of the highest rated roof for fire resistance.
 However these tiles are extremely fragile and break easily, so do not walk on them.
 Replacing them is difficult and a color match is hard to find, as they are made in color lots.

 Roofing Tiles have a durability beyond compare, energy cost savings, and protection like no other roofing material.
 These are popular in the South and West, and is designed for long term performance.
 Can sustain winds of up to 150 mph and have a lifespan of 50 - 100 years.

 Roll or rolled roofing is made from the same durable, weatherproofing materials found in most standard shingles, although there are some less-durable varieties that are used with other materials to create a water-tight surface.
 It is specifically designed for flat roofs or roofs that have a slight slope to them.
 Most roll roofs are installed on porches, commercial building roofs, flat roofs, garages and additions.

-Call us today for a free storm inspection!
+Call us today to request a free storm inspection.